yadomi/node-red-contrib-philipshue-events/README.md

 You can then use built-in node-RED **switch** node to route the event based on `msg.payload.type` or `msg.payload.data[0].type`.

-For more examples, see the example folder.
+For more examples, see the [examples folder](https://github.com/yadomi/node-red-contrib-philipshue-events/tree/master/examples).
 You can also access them in Node-RED > Import > Examples > @yadomi/node-red-contrib-philipshue-events`.

 ## Development